 “Raw feeding will make pets bloodthirsty and aggressive” is a common myth associated with feeding dogs and cats a raw diet.
-This misconception about raw feeding often scares many pet parents.
-Therefore, they do not switch their pets onto a raw diet because they do not want their pet to become aggressive, which is a very natural reaction!
-No one wants their pet to become aggressive towards themselves, their family, friends, or other animals, but a complete and balanced raw diet will NOT cause aggression in dogs or cats.
+This misconception often scares many pet parents away from raw feeding, which is a very natural reaction!
+No one wants their pet to become aggressive towards themselves, their family, friends, or other animals.
+However, a complete and balanced raw diet will NOT cause aggression in dogs or cats.

-Raw feeding as a whole will not make a dog or cat aggressive, but there are additional factors that need to be taken into consideration when discussing aggression and raw diets:
+Raw feeding as a whole will not make a dog or cat aggressive, but there are additional factors that should be taken into consideration when discussing aggression and raw diets:

 Once these additional variables are identified, it helps provide a clear picture of aggression and raw diets.